On a noncommutative Iwasawa main conjecture for varieties over finite fields: Localisation

 For general $G$, $H$ and $\Lambda$, it is not difficult to prove that the first $\KTh$-group of $w_H\cat{PDG}^{\cont}(\Lambda[[G]])$ agrees with the corresponding localised $\KTh_1$-group defined in \cite[Def.~1.3.2]{FK:CNCIT}:

-but we will make no use of this fact in the following.
+but we will make no use of this.

-Next, let $\Lambda$ and $\Lambda'$ be two adic $\Int_{\ell}$-algebras and $G$, $G'$, $H$, $H'$ be virtually pro-$\ell$ groups.
+Next, let $\Lambda$ and $\Lambda'$ be two adic $\Int_{\ell}$-algebras and $G$, $G'$, $H$, $H'$ be virtual pro-$\ell$-groups.
 Assume that $H$ and $H'$ are closed subgroups of $G$ and $G'$, respectively.
 We want to investigate under which circumstances the Waldhausen exact functor

 for an object $\cmplx{K}$ in $\Lambda[[G]]^{\op}-\cat{SP}(\Lambda'[[G']])$ restricts to a functor